-Sources: ABS, Retail Trade, Australia; Federal Chamber of Automotive Industries VFACTS (seasonal adjustment of FCAI data by Corinna).
+Sources: ABS, Retail Trade, Australia, preliminary; Federal Chamber of Automotive Industries VFACTS (seasonal adjustment of FCAI data by Corinna).
 Retail sales data are up to September and motor vehicle sales to September.
-Retail sales data for October will be released on 4th December; November motor vehicle sales data will be released in early December.
+Final retail sales data for October will be released on 4th December; November motor vehicle sales data will be released in early December.
 Return to "What's New".